Fit for Purpose Architecture

 Enterprise Requirement is a requirement that exists beyond the boundaries of the program.
 These are sometimes referred to as standards, policies or constraints.
 Regulatory, Security, Strategic alignment, Business Continuity, Operability, Outsourcing, Policies, etc. are examples of enterprise requirements.

-Image | Posted on by | Tagged , , , | Leave a comment
+Posted in architecture capability, Uncategorized | Tagged , , , | Leave a comment

 Not deliverables, but architecture consumables